 The Board of Appeal shall designate its President.

-3. Two members of the Board of Appeal and two alternates shall be appointed by the Executive/Management Board of the Authority from a short-list proposed by the Commission, following a public call for expressions of interest published in the Official Journal of the European Union, and after consultation of the Board of Supervisors.
+3. Two members of the Board of Appeal and two alternates shall be appointed by the Executive Board of the Authority from a short-list proposed by the Commission, following a public call for expressions of interest published in the Official Journal of the European Union, and after consultation of the Board of Supervisors.

 After having received the shortlist, the European Parliament may invite candidates for members and alternates to make a statement before it and answer any questions put by its Members before they are appointed.